David Littleproud

 David Kelly Littleproud (born 4 September 1976) is an Australian politician who has been the leader of the National Party since May 2022.
-He has represented the Queensland seat of Maranoa since the 2016 federal election and was a cabinet minister in the Turnbull and Morrison governments.
+He has represented the regional Queensland seat of Maranoa since the 2016 federal election and was a cabinet minister in the Turnbull and Morrison governments.

 Littleproud grew up in Chinchilla, Queensland, the son of former state government minister Brian Littleproud.
 He worked as an agribusiness banker with NAB and Suncorp before entering politics.
 He was first elected to the House of Representatives in 2016.
 Littleproud was appointed to cabinet the following year, subsequently serving as Minister for Agriculture and Water Resources (2017–2019), Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management (2019–2020), Agriculture, Drought and Emergency Management (2020–2021), and Agriculture and Northern Australia (2021–2022).
 He was elected deputy leader of the Nationals in February 2020 under Michael McCormack.
 He retained the position under Barnaby Joyce and successfully challenged Joyce for the leadership following the Coalition's defeat at the 2022 election.

 Early life

-Littleproud was born in Chinchilla, Queensland.
+Littleproud was born on 4 September 1976 in Chinchilla, Queensland.
 His grandfather George Littleproud served on the Chinchilla Shire Council, while his father Brian Littleproud was a state Nationals MP and government minister.
+After entering parliament himself he recalled that he had handed out political flyers for his father from the age of six.

-He attended Chinchilla State High School and Toowoomba Grammar School.
+Littleproud attended Chinchilla State High School and Toowoomba Grammar School.
+As a teenager he worked as a "cotton chipper", removing weeds from cotton fields.
 As of 2019, he was one of the two members of the national cabinet who had no tertiary qualification.

 Littleproud was an agribusiness banker before entering politics.
 He spent 17 years with the National Australia Bank (NAB), including 12 years based in Warwick, Queensland, as district manager (agribusiness and commercial).
 He joined Suncorp in 2011 as executive manager (business and agribusiness banking) for South West Queensland.
 As of 2018, Littleproud was the owner of Mr Rental Southern Downs, a rent-to-buy business that employed four people.